EricKern/cuda-graph-coloring-hash/README.md

     and nvbench@main

-Pleas use cmake to build the project in a build directory.
+Please use cmake to build the project in a build directory.

-For example do:
+For example:

 ```
 mkdir build && cd build